leather-io/mono/README.md

 - upgrading from `webpack` to [`esbuild`](https://esbuild.github.io/)
 - Can use Nx + Lerna or just Nx
 - for HTML Ordinals, do we want to use SSR so we can show them?
 Maybe we can have a library/package using Next.js just to render those that gets imported?
+- how do we manage our documentation? could we host that here also?
+- do we still need Framer?
+It helped us release fast but now we could manage the site as a monorepo app